paulvi/SlimEnum/README.md

 		}
 ```
-SlimEnum plugin can recognize applyed to variables annotation and data type, and provide correct constants set for code completion.
+SlimEnum plugin can recognize applyed to variables annotation, data type, and provide correct constants set for the code completion.